Monday, July 7, 2025

 I said with a grin, “I’ve really missed you.”

 “Why do you assume that’s my only plan?
-Sometimes I just want to enjoy a getaway with my beautiful girl,” he said, leaning in to give me a deep kiss.
+Sometimes I just want to enjoy a getaway with my beautiful girl.”
+He leaned and gave me a deep kiss.
 I looked up at his angelic face, eager to travel again.

 “Are you ready?” he asked, and I nodded in response as we stepped out of the monolith hand in hand.
 We found ourselves in a park bustling with life; children playing while their parents kept a watchful eye.
 It felt surreal to be in 1989, knowing my mom was just 11 years old at this moment.
 We hopped into a taxi to explore the Heritage Museum of the O.C., followed by a visit to a nearby indoor mall.